ramonhagenaars/trange/README.rst

 |
 |

-The second parameter can be omitted, in which case an ``TimeRange`` instance is created:
+The second parameter can be omitted, in which case an infinite ``TimeRange`` instance is created:

 ::